bobfp/routerx/README.md

 # RouterX
 A stupid simple functional reactive router built for use with Rx.js apps.
+Hashbang mode and other config options coming soon.

 ## Install
     npm install routerx